 Tip#8 – Leave no trace

-Take good care about the environment, take all the rubbish with you, clean the space and leave only footprints.
+Take good care of the environment, take all the rubbish with you, clean the space and leave only footprints.

 Tip#9 – Don’t forget